For SellersSeller Guide

 C. Operational and Strategic Considerations

 • Long-Term Commitment and Repurchase Liability: An ESOP represents a long-term commitment.
 The company must be prepared for the ongoing obligation to repurchase shares from departing employees (e.g., due to retirement, termination, or diversification rights).
-This "repurchase liability" requires careful financial planning and liquidity management to ensure the company can meet these future obligations without jeopardizing its financial health.
+This "repurchase liability" requires careful financial planning and liquidity management to ensure the company can meet these future obligations without jeopardizing financial health.
 Companies often establish dedicated funds or insurance policies to manage this liability.

 • Impact on Company Culture: While generally positive, the shift to an ownership culture requires intentional management.
-It involves empowering employees, fostering transparency, and ensuring that employees feel their voices are heard and valued.
+It involves empowering employees, fostering transparency, and ensuring employees feel their voices are heard and valued.
 This cultural evolution can be a powerful driver of long-term success.

 Comparison of Succession Options